Latest 3 acquisition entries

 08

 Data note.
-Ownership data compiled from PitchBook, Better Business Bureau records, public press releases, SEC filings, and field intelligence as of March 2026.
-Ownership structures change; always verify directly with the contractor.
-This database is a consumer education resource.
-It does not constitute legal or financial advice.
+Ownership data is compiled from public acquisition announcements, portfolio pages, business filings, press releases, and field intelligence.
+Ownership structures change; always verify current ownership before relying on any entry.
+This database is a consumer education resource and does not provide legal or financial advice.

 Contact